reednel/pages/src/content/food/bruschetta.md

   - Serve, topping with balsamic glaze and spicy honey to taste.

 notes:
   - Watch out for the pieces sticking to the baking sheet.
-This can be ameliorated by nudging the pieces of bruchetta as they bake.
+This can be ameliorated by nudging the pieces of bruschetta as they bake.
   - You may be tempted to add salt to the tomato stuff, but the balsamic will do plenty.
   - It's nice to get a little balsamic vinegar in each spoonful for the baguette, but it's easy to get the bread soggy with it.
 ---